ferrocene/ferrocene/ferrocene/doc/glossary.rst

        Uses type information to determine whether a single pattern or a tree of patterns can fully capture a value.

+   Facade Target
+       A target that can be used in place of a different target during testing and development.

    SSH Key
        An access credential in the SSH protocol.
 Its function is similar to that of user names and passwords, but the keys are primarily used for automated